SvyJ/svyj/index.md

 ## Recent Updates
 - [Nov.
-2024] Our article on "few-shot defect detection" was submitted to _IEEE T-ASE_.
+2024] Our article on "Few-Shot Defect Detection" was submitted to _IEEE T-ASE_.

 - [Nov.
-2024] &#127881; Our article on "weakly supervised surface defect localization" was accepted by _IEEE T-IM_. [[Project]](https://svyj.github.io/CSS/)
+2024] &#127881; Our article on "Weakly Supervised Surface Defect Localization" was accepted by _IEEE T-IM_. [[Project]](https://svyj.github.io/CSS/)

 - [Oct.
-2024] Our article on "network architecture search for surface defect detection" was submitted to _IEEE T-NNLS_.
+2024] Our article on "Neural Architecture Search for Surface Defect Detection" was submitted to _IEEE T-NNLS_.

 - [Aug.
-2024] Our article on "multimodal retinal image analysis" was submitted to _IEEE T-IM_.
+2024] Our article on "Multimodal Retinal Image Analysis" was submitted to _IEEE T-IM_.

 - [Apr.
 2023] &#127891; Svy.J graduated from Xiangtan University and was conferred M.Eng. degree.